the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 };
 ~~~~~~~

 The application appears the same in the browser, though a reducer and React's `useReducer` hook are managing the state for the stories now.
 Let's bring the concept of a reducer to a minimal version by handling more than one state transition.
+If there is only one state transition, a reducer wouldn't make sense.

 So far, the `handleRemoveStory` handler computes the new stories.
 It's valid to move this logic into the reducer function and manage the reducer with an action, which is another case for moving from imperative to declarative programming.
 Instead of doing it ourselves by saying *how it should be done*, we are telling the reducer *what to do*.
 Everything else is hidden in the reducer:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~